oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/overview.md

 Model in Image is an alternative to the operator's Domain in Image and Domain in PV domain types.
 See [Choose a domain home source type]({{< relref "/userguide/managing-domains/choosing-a-model/_index.md" >}}) for a comparison of operator domain types.

-Unlike Domain in PV and Domain in Image, Model in Image eliminates the need to pre-create your WebLogic domain home prior to deploying your domain resource.
+Unlike Domain in PV and Domain in Image, Model in Image eliminates the need to pre-create your WebLogic domain home prior to deploying your Domain YAML file.

 It enables: